rob-blackbourn/jetblack-messagebus/documents/articles/installation-windows.md

                2 Dir(s)  67,376,578,560 bytes free
 ```

-To start the distrubter double-click on
+To start the distributor double-click on
 `JetBlack.MessageBus.Distributor.exe` to start it.
 The first time
 the service is run Windows will pop up a security alert indicating
 the service wants to access a network port.
 Click on "Allow access"